Materials · 10 min read

 The honest cost comparison

-Standing-seam metal typically runs roughly 1.6–2.2× the upfront cost of comparable architectural asphalt.
+Standing-seam metal costs more upfront than comparable architectural asphalt — exactly how much depends on the home.
 The savings compound over the 30-year window:

 • Cooling savings.
 Lower attic temps mean shorter HVAC cycles and longer equipment life.